 The Adat Society was based on an agricultural economy.
-Until the introduction of rubber in the early twentieth century the economy was largely of the subsistence type depending largely on the cultivation of rice, fruits, and vegetables; and the collection of forest products.
-The introduction of rubber brought in a new source of cash income, and the dependence on the dual economy of rice for subsistence, and rubber for cash, persisted till the 1960s.
-It is this period before the 1960s which is considered the traditional setting in this paper.
+Until the introduction of rubber in the early twentieth century the economy was largely subsistence in nature, depending largely of the cultivation of rice, fruits and vegetables; and the collection of forest products.
+The introduction of rubber brought in a new source of cash income, and the dependence on the dual economy of rice for subsistence, and rubber for cash, persisted till the sixties.
+It is this period before the sixties which is considered the traditional setting in this paper.